d-german/code-quality-design/Writerside/topics/Using-Exceptions-for-Control-Flow.md

 }
 ```

-## Benefits of the Result Object Pattern
+## Benefits of the Result Object Pattern (with ProblemDetails)

-1.  **Explicit flow control**: The code clearly shows the possible outcomes
+1.  **Explicit flow control**: The `Result<T>` signature clearly indicates
-    and how they're handled by returning and inspecting the `Result<T>`.
+    that an operation can succeed or fail with structured error details.
-2.  **Better performance**: Avoids the overhead of creating and handling
+2.  **Better performance**: Avoids exception overhead for predictable
-    exceptions for expected, non-exceptional failure conditions.
+    failures.
-3.  **Improved readability**: Makes it easier to understand the different
+3.  **Improved readability**: The service method defines the exact HTTP
-    possible outcomes of a method by looking at its signature and how
-    the `Result<T>` is constructed and consumed.
+    response characteristics (`StatusCode`, `Title`, `Detail`) for failures
+    via `ProblemDetails`.
+The controller transparently uses this.
-4.  **More maintainable**: Changes to result handling can often be made by
+4.  **More maintainable**: API error responses are defined closer to the
-    modifying the `Result<T>` construction or the consuming pattern
-    matching, without restructuring large `try-catch` blocks.
+    logic that determines them (in the service).
+The controller's role
+    in error handling is minimized to simply passing through the
+    `ProblemDetails` from a `Failure<T>`.
-5.  **Better testability**: Easier to test different outcomes by checking
+5.  **Better testability**: Service methods can be tested to ensure they
-    the returned `Result<T>` state and value/error.

-By using result objects instead of exceptions for *expected* control flow,
-we create code that is more intention-revealing, performs better for
-common failure paths, and is easier to maintain and test.

-## Throwing Exceptions Alternatives

-### Returning Errors as Values

-1.  **Return a value**:
-    When appropriate, return a nullable type (e.g., `int?`), an empty
+    return the correct `ProblemDetails` for various failure scenarios.
+6.  **Supports pure methods**: Enables methods to be "pure," where the same input
+    always yields the same output with no side effects.
+This leads to
+    more predictable code.
+A pure method that can't compute a result due to invalid input
-    collection, or an empty string rather than throwing an exception for
+    can return `Result.Fail` rather than throwing an exception, maintaining its truthfulness
-    "not found" or "no data" scenarios.
-2.  **Use a `Result` type**:
-    Consider returning a specialized type like `Result<T>` that
-    indicates success or failure without throwing for predictable errors.
+    about the operation outcome.

+By using `Result<T>` with embedded `ProblemDetails`, the service layer takes
+responsibility for crafting detailed error responses, simplifying the
+controller and leading to a cleaner separation of concerns.

 ### Why Exceptions are Expensive